jimporter/bfg9000/doc/reference/builtins.md

 * *bindir*: A path relative to where binaries will be installed
 * *libdir*: A path relative to where libraries will be installed
 * *includedir*: A path relative to where header files will be installed
+* *datadir*: A path relative to where data files will be installed
+* *mandir*: A path relative to where man pages will be installed

 ### Path(*path*, [*root*], [*destdir*]) { #Path }
 Availability: `build.bfg`, `options.bfg`, and `<toolchain>.bfg`